tritonlmk/Advanced-Lane-Lines/writeup_template.md

 This part is included in the 5th code cell in the .ipyb file.

 I used a combination of color(R threshold & S threshold) and all three gradient thresholds to generate a binary image .
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

+One important thing about the Thresholding is that: do not use the gray scale threshold, for it will give too much noise when the color of the road base changes.
+Also, the gradient direction threshold also have too much noise, so the `|` or logic is used(while other thresholds use `&` and logic).

 #### Binary Result of Color Threshold combination(R & S)
 ![alt text][image7]